peterhry/peterhrynkow.com/resume.md

 - Defining technical OKRs and working with other leaders to plan our product roadmap
 - Working with our tech leads to drive initiatives, set standards for technical quality, and shape our engineering culture
 - Leading our engineering team to implement synthetic and RUM performance monitoring including a novel solution for measuring frame rate in the field
-- Working with our Data team to design to build custom dashboards and alerting with New Relic and Grafana
+- Working with our Data team to design and build custom dashboards and alerting with New Relic and Grafana

 **Rival Technologies**<br>